ZXBYNXK/365DaysOfCode/README.md

 Day 13: Nov 8, 2019.
 Day 13: Made a JavaScript program that makes a new array every time the deck is shuffled.
 Then be able to shuffle the deck and output when a click event happens on the specified place in the DOM.

+Day 14: Nov 9, 2019.
+Day 14: I created a menu with options to add a store name location then owner.
+When that takes place a function creates an object (based on input) and concatenates it to an array.

+Day 15: Nov 10, 2019.
+Day 15: Created a program that allows infinite amounts of objects (based on user register) representing accounts that can be either added or deleted from array.
+Only the Admin menu can delete accounts.
+Created some menus with switch statements and function calls, to loop around without really using a loop.